Choco31415/JavaMediawikiBot/README.md

 ## Description

-JavaMediawikiBot is a JAva library meant for interfacing with the Mediawiki web API.
+JavaMediawikiBot is a Java library meant for interfacing with the Mediawiki web API.

-The library comes with an experimental, if thoroughly tested, page parser and editor.
+The library comes with experimental, if thoroughly tested, support for page parsing and editing.

 ## Set Up